PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

       so that the same code can be reused (i.e. `StringToBase64Converter.Base64ToString(string)`).
     * Check if the code for the same purpose already exists in the code base before inventing your own wheel.
     * Avoid repeating literal strings in code.
 Instead, use `const` variable to hold the string.
+    * Resource strings used for errors or UI should be put in resource files (`.resx`) so that they can be localized later.

 * Use of new C# language syntax is encouraged.
   But avoid refactoring any existing code using new language syntax when submitting a PR